Ladysnake/Cardinal-Components-API/README.md

 # Cardinal-Components-API
-Fabric Component API for Entity-Component-System code in Minecraft.
+A components API for Fabric that is easy, modular, and fast.

 ## Adding the API to your buildscript (loom 0.2.4):
 ```gradle